 United Club℠ Infinite Card review

-- Rewards rate: 4x miles on United Airlines purchases, 2x miles on all other travel purchases, restaurants and eligible delivery services and 1x miles on all other purchases
+- Rewards rate: 4x miles on United Airlines purchases, 2x miles on all other travel purchases, dining and eligible delivery services and 1x miles on all other purchases

 - Annual fee: $525